JoaoHigino/Portuguese_Desserts/README.md

 ### Navigation Bar

 - The navigation bar is present at the top of every page and includes all links to the various other pages.
-- The My Account navigation link is a drop down menu which includes the Sign up and Log in links.
+- The My Account navigation link is a drop-down menu that includes the Sign-up and Log-in links.
-- When the user has logged in, the My Account drop down menu changes to display the user's name and a profile icon.
+- When the user has logged in, the My Account drop-down menu changes to display the user's name and a profile icon.

 ![navbar](documentation/navbar.png)